OriginProtocol/security/templates/Contract-Code-Review-Example.md

 - [ ] Address.isContract should be treated as if could return anything at any time, because that's reality.

 #### Dependencies
 - [ ] Review any new contract dependencies (e.g. OpenZepplin imports) when new dependencies are added or version of dependencies changes.
+Review those contracts in depth.

 #### Authentication